xyleth/thebesDocs/content/rules/damageHealing.markdown

 ## Healing

 `scuffed` checks on the damage track will heal automatically with time due to standard transhuman physiology and biomods.
 It may be considered that these wounds will heal in-between scenes.
 Wounds do not heal if you have the `stunned` or `wounded` tags.
-[Medichines](medichines) allow automatic healing of wounds in combat, healing one `scuffed` box per round of battle.
-Wounds more serious than `scuffed` are too extensive for medichines to heal in combat.

 The `stunned` checkbox may be healed in the field by a character who has **medical supplies** and a move that allows them to use them, or by any player with a **nanobandage**.
-Medichines will heal the `stunned` box in-between scenes, leaving the player with 2 `scuffed` boxes checked for the start of the next scene.

 Healing the `wounded` tag requires access to medical facilities and someone who can use them, for example with the [Medical Miracle Worker](/content/moves/tech#Medical) move.
 Stabilising a `wounded` character may be attempted with **medical supplies**.
-Characters with medichines will automatically be placed into a recuperative coma upon gaining the `wounded` tag.
-See [medichines](#medichines) for more details.

 ### Medical supplies